Ski out the door

 On the Banadad Trail, skiers can stay either in the Tall Pines Yurt or the Poplar Creek Guesthouse.

 Note: The lodge burned to the ground in October 2022.
-Only the trails are available for use in 2023.
+It now offers some lodging in cabins as well as day skiing.

 There's a variety of accommodations, from rustic pioneer cabins to Great Northern cabooses.
 Meals are served family-style in the dining room.